Skip to main content

 Option 2: Web SDK settings component

-If you already embed Glean via the Web SDK, or you want users to stay entirely inside your app, you can render a settings / data sources component similar to Glean’s own page.
+If you already embed Glean using the Glean Web SDK, or you want users to stay entirely inside your app, you can render a data sources component similar to Glean's own page.
+That component lists per-user sources and you can embed Connect and Authorize actions directly in your application.

 Use this when